zulip/zulipbot/src/templates/newContributor.md

-Welcome to Zulip, @[commenter]!
-We just sent you an invite to collaborate on this repository at https://github.com/[repoOwner]/[repoName]/invitations.
+Welcome to Zulip, @{commenter}!
+We just sent you an invite to collaborate on this repository at https://github.com/{repoOwner}/{repoName}/invitations.
 Please accept this invite in order to claim this issue and begin a fun, rewarding experience contributing to Zulip!

 Here's some tips to get you off to a good start:
 * Join me on the [Zulip developers' server](https://chat.zulip.org), to get help, chat about this issue, and meet the other developers.